jonathanjwatson/pwa-example/README.md

 If you cleared your site data, simply reload the page and visit the manifest section under the Application tab.
 You should see a few warnings.

 5. Commit

+## Add Offline Storage with IndexedDB

+1. Copy the db.js file from 17-NoSQL/01-Activities/26-Stu-Mini-Project/Solved/public into your budget app public folder.
+Commit.